 The injection is administered once weekly using a prefilled pen, typically in the abdomen, thigh, or upper arm.
 You choose a consistent day of the week for your injection.
 The pen is easy to use, and the needle is fine enough that most patients describe the injection as virtually painless.
 Complete administration instructions come with your first shipment, and your Weight Method care team is available to walk you through the process if needed.

-Brand-name tirzepatide pricing is a major barrier for many patients.
-Zepbound (the weight management formulation) lists at approximately $1,060 per month.
-Mounjaro (the diabetes formulation) costs around $1,000 per month at retail.
-Insurance coverage remains inconsistent — many plans cover Mounjaro for diabetes but do not cover Zepbound for weight management.
-Even with insurance, copays and prior authorization requirements can make access difficult.
+Access to brand-name tirzepatide can be a major barrier for many patients.
+Insurance coverage remains inconsistent — many plans cover Mounjaro® for diabetes but do not cover Zepbound® for weight management.
+Even with insurance, copays and prior authorization requirements can make access difficult, and the office-visit-then-pharmacy sequence adds delays.

-At Weight Method, tirzepatide subscriptions are $349 per month.
-This represents savings of approximately 67% compared to the retail price of Zepbound.
-The subscription includes everything: the medical evaluation, the medication, ongoing provider supervision, dose management, and monthly home delivery.
+Weight Method's compounded program is priced at $329 per month for compounded tirzepatide.
+The subscription includes the medical evaluation, the medication, ongoing provider supervision, dose management, and monthly home delivery.
 There are no hidden fees, no separate consultation charges, and no surprise costs.
+Compounded tirzepatide is not FDA-approved and is not reviewed by the FDA for safety, effectiveness, or quality.

 Tirzepatide may be right if your BMI is 35 or higher, you have type 2 diabetes, or you have plateaued on semaglutide — your provider will recommend based on your health profile.